titouancreach/vuejs-redux/README.md

 ```

-Since the proxy component pass down the props to the child, we can create multiple ̀`proxy component` in order for the child to be hydrated with different sources.
+Since the High Order Component pass down the props to the child, we can create multiple ̀`High Order Component` in order for the child to be hydrated with different sources.

 ```
 export default